 Consumers often start their online shopping experience with search engines: 20% head over to Google, and 66% start with Amazon (which has its own search engine).
 That means the best way—the only way, really — to get your product in front of the majority of online shoppers is to play the SEO game.

 While there are many tricks of the SEO game, one of the simplest and most effective is polishing the product information that’s extremely important to search engines: product descriptions.
-If you can improve your product descriptions with a few simple tips, you’ll improve the visibility of your product in the search results; it’s a formula for eCommerce search engine optimization success.
+If you can improve your product descriptions and make them appear correctly on sales channels with a few simple tips, you’ll improve the visibility of your product in the search results; it’s a formula for eCommerce search engine optimization success.

 Let’s dig in...